ministryofjustice/check-financial-eligibility/README.md

 PRIVATE_KEY
 CLIENT_EMAIL
 CLIENT_ID
+ALLOW_FUTURE_SUBMISSION_DATE=<true or false>
 ```

+Set ALLOW_FUTURE_SUBMISSION_DATE to true, if you want to allow submission dates to be in the future for integration tests

 A copy of the `.env` file including the current values can be found in the `Shared-LAA` section of LastPass

 ## Integration tests